hashintel/hash/resources/docs/simulation/creating-simulations/anatomy-of-an-agent/visualization/networks.md

 Network drawing can be toggled by accessing the menu in the top right of the 3D Viewer.
 </Hint>

-You can take this a step further and use the[Networks Library](/@hash/networks) to provide agents easy access to their network neighbors.
+You can take this a step further and use the [Networks Library](/@hash/networks) to provide agents easy access to their network neighbors.

 ## Edges as Agents